Metric measure spaces supporting Gagliardo-Nirenberg inequalities: volume non-collapsing and rigidities: Introduction

-The natural geometric framework to our investigations is provided by metric measure spaces which are curved in the sense of Lott-Sturm-Villani.
-In fact, instead of Riemannian manifolds we consider metric measure spaces satisfying the cur\-vature-dimension condition $\textsf{CD}(K,n)$ for some $K\geq 0$ and $n\geq 3,$ introduced independently by Lott and Villani \cite{Lott-Villani}, and Sturm \cite{Sturm1, Sturm2}.
-It is well-known that $\textsf{CD}(K,n)$ holds on a complete Riemannian manifold $(M,g)$ if and only if its Ricci curvature $\geq K$ and dim$(M)\leq n.$
+As we already pointed out, the primordial purpose of the present paper is to establish fine topological properties of metric measure spaces curved in the sense of Lott-Sturm-Villani which support Gagliardo-Nirenberg-type inequalities.
+In fact, the metric spaces we are working on are supposed to satisfy the cur\-vature-dimension condition $\textsf{CD}(K,n)$ for some $K\geq 0$ and $n\geq 2,$ introduced by Lott and Villani \cite{Lott-Villani} and Sturm \cite{Sturm1, Sturm2}; see \S \ref{sect-2} for its formal definition.